open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 $ eopa build -b .
 ```

-You can load bundles into Enterprise OPA on the command-line:
+You can load bundles into EOPA on the command-line:

 ```
 $ ls